Cellularity and subdivision of KLR and weighted KLRW algebras: Homogeneous (affine) cellular bases in type C

 \subsection{Some results regarding simple modules}

 Classifying the simple $\WA(X)$ and $\WAc(X)$ modules in type~$C$ is more involved than in type $A$, which was discussed in \autoref{SS:SimplesA}.
-More precisely, most of \autoref{SS:SimplesA} goes through without change with the crucial difference being that \autoref{T:SimplesA} because it is not clear when pairing on $\Delta(\blam,K)$ can be degenerate.
-We are only able to show that the cellular pairing is non-degenerate for the $\hell$-partitions $\hPartsgood$, that we now define.
+More precisely, most of \autoref{SS:SimplesA} goes through without change with the crucial difference being that \autoref{T:SimplesA} because it is not clear when pairing on $\Delta(\blam,K)$ can be zero.
+We are only able to show that the cellular pairing is nonzero for the $\hell$-partitions $\hPartsgood$, that we now define.

 \begin{Definition} Let $\hPartsgood\subset\hParts$ be the subset of all $\hell$-partitions $\blam$ such that $y_{\blam}\1_{\blam}$ has no dots or each dotted $i$-string is locally of the form: